 We are thrilled to have a guest post from Dr. Chad M. Rosen, O.D., F.A.A.O, MBA, Associate Professor with the Michigan College of Optometry, sharing his practice’s experience with treating dry eye.
-The case study he discusses was part of a webinar series educating eye care professionals about using Tangible® Hydra-PEG® custom contact lens coating, in his case, to turn a part-time lens wearer into a full-time, comfortable lens wearer.
+The case study he discussed is about using the Tangible® Hydra-PEG® coating to help improve dry and uncomfortable contacts, and turn a part-time lens wearer into a full-time comfortable lens wearer.

 Dr. Rosen had a 45-year-old female patient who was occasionally wearing daily disposables, and wanted to be able to wear contact lenses full-time.
 She also complained of dryness exacerbated by lenses.
 She had previously tried corneal lenses, monthly and daily disposable soft lenses, and scleral lenses.
-Because of the patient’s experience with previous lenses and experience with wetting issues upon fitting, Dr. Rosen ordered scleral lenses coated with Tangible® Hydra-PEG®.
+Because of the patient’s experience with previous lenses and experience with wetting issues upon fitting, Dr. Rosen ordered scleral lenses coated with Tangible Hydra-PEG in order to resolve the issue.

 In the follow-up visit, the patient maintained excellent vision with no signs of nonwetting and a long tear breakup time.
 Six months later, the patient reported “complete happiness,” rating her comfort as 9 out of 10.

-In his conclusion, Dr. Rosen found that significant improvements to patient vision and quality of life can be made by using advanced tools and technologies, such as Tangible® Hydra-PEG®.Read the full case report
+In his conclusion, Dr. Rosen found that significant improvements to patient vision and quality of life can be made by using advanced tools and technologies, such as Tangible Hydra-PEG.

-Because dry eye patients almost universally complain about discomfort, it may be a strategy to default to Tangible® Hydra-PEG® for your dry eye patients when ordering new lenses, due to the coating’s ability to maintain long-lasting wettability and lubricity.
-By heading off discomfort before it begins, practitioners may help to minimize refittings and lens returns.
+Because dry eye patients almost universally complain about discomfort, it may be a strategy to default to Tangible Hydra-PEG for your dry eye patients when ordering new lenses, due to the coating’s ability to maintain long-lasting wettability and lubricity.
+Defaulting to Tangible Hydra-PEG can cut down on patient complaints directed towards dry and uncomfortable contacts before they show up, minimizing the need for refits and lens returns.

 Thank you, Dr. Rosen, for sharing your insights!